Authors on orange glow background

 5. Take a holistic approach

 Flexible employment will allow you to leverage gig models of work to deliver what you need and when.
 By embracing ambiguity, you’ll cultivate a mindset that values adaptability, innovation and continuous improvement.
 Incorporating new digital tools, like leveraging automation, will keep solutions agile and cost effective.
-Encourage employees to experiment with new ideas and provide them with the upskilling and reskilling opportunities needed to adapt to changing roles.
-And redraw the solid lines between individual contributors and managers – both aspects are relevant in all roles.

 – Shailesh Singh, Director – India